Skip to main content

 What is a project?

-Projects are events with precisely defined duration, requirements and payout.
-Our platform run them on the demand for our customers.
+Projects are events with precisely defined duration, requirements, and payout.
+Our platform runs them on demand for our customers.
 Testers who participate in the project test cycles are called project testers.

 How can I apply for a project at Test IO?

-The first step in becoming a part of the project is to fill in the survey sent by one of our CPCs.
-After evaluation of the responses, our CPCs compare the customer's requirements to the list of testers who applied for participation in the project through the project survey.
+The first step in becoming a part of the project is to fill in the survey sent by one of our Staffing Specialists.
+After evaluation of the responses, our delivery team compares the customer's requirements to the list of testers who applied for participation in the project through the project survey.
 Only testers who meet all the requirements (location, age, language, list of devices, etc) will be invited to become testers for the selected project.

 What happens after you get selected for a project?

-After you've been selected as a tester for the project, your CPC will send you an email to notify you about everything you need to know about the project.
-Make sure that you check your email regularly and respond to the email if it was requested by your CPC.
-Usually, confirmation is handled by responding to the email you've got from the CPC.
-If you have any questions or concerns about the project, please reach out to your CPC.
+After you've been selected as a tester for the project, your Staffing Specialist will send you an email to notify you about everything you need to know about the project.
+Make sure that you check your email regularly and respond to the email if it was requested.
+Usually, confirmation is handled by responding to the email you've received from the Staffing Specialist.
+If you have any questions or concerns about the project, please reach out to your Staffing Specialist.

-Later during the project, your CPC might use other ways to communicate, such as a cycle Chat tab or a specific channel on our Test IO Community Discord server.
-When you join Test IO Discord server make sure that you change your screenname to match your tester screenname.
+Later during the project, your Staffing Specialist might use other ways to communicate, such as a cycle Chat tab or a specific channel on our Test IO Community Discord server.
+When you join the Test IO Discord server, make sure that you change your screenname to match your tester screenname.
 Otherwise, we won't be able to find you on Discord.
 We highly recommend you join the server to receive the latest updates and get quick answers to your questions there.
-Relevant information such as test updates might also be shared with the community via Discord, so joining the server it's the best way to keep you informed about the Project!
+Relevant information, such as test updates, might also be shared with the community via Discord, so joining the server is the best way to keep you informed about the Project!
 You can also meet testers who are part of the same project and share experiences with each other.

-Which types of projects can I participate in Test IO?
+Which types of projects can I participate in at Test IO

 • Background Testing: you will have to install an app on your device and keep it in the background, usually to check if it's affecting the device's performance and if it does not stop working after a few days.